eeefn/mech-public-mirror/README.md

 # Dependencies
 version: https://github.com/libsdl-org/SDL/releases/tag/release-2.30.0

 SDL2-devel-2.30.0-mingw.zip

 # Building
 Builds are managed with a Makefile in the src directory.
 The project is designed to build on windows systems.
-    GNU Make 4.4.1
+Eg,

+    cd src
+    make -j
+  Version:
-    Built for x86_64-pc-msys
+  GNU Make 4.4.1, Built for x86_64-pc-msys

-Compiled with g++
-    g++.exe (Rev6, Built by MSYS2 project) 13.2.0
+Compiled with g++ version, g++.exe (Rev6, Built by MSYS2 project) 13.2.0
 # Playing
+The current gamplay loop is fairly simple.
+Harvest boulders and trees to get the resources to craft garden boxes.
+Harvest grasses to get seeds, plant the seeds in the garden boxes.
+Collect the crops, feed them to the crop mulcher, and give the resulting crystals to the portal.
+When the portal recieves 5 crystals, it can be activated.
+This is the end of the currently implemented gameplay.

+Esc to quit.

+TAB to open inventory.
+With the required ingredients, items can be crafted by clicking on a recipe in crafting pane.

+WASD to move.

+Click and hold on a resource with the appropriate tool to mine it.
+(Pickaxe for boulders, axe for shrubs and garden box, sword for grasses)

+Using a shovel on a garden box will either harvest the crop or release the seed depending on the crops growth stage.